Softpanorama

 2. Teaching your American co-workers dirty words in Russian is no longer fun.

-3. You 'd prefer technical books in English to their Russian translations, but you've stopped buying books and seldom open the ones you have.
+3. You now prefer technical books in English to their Russian translations, but you've stopped buying books and seldom open the ones you have.

 4. You can throw out technical magazines you are subscribed to without reading them.
 Can throw out 90% of your mail without opening it.

-5. You have more computers at home that there are members of your family, but some were not switched on for several months.
+5. You have at least twice more computers at home that there are members of your family, but some were not switched on for several months.

 6. You occasionally buy paper for your home printer in Staples instead of bringing it from work.